unicef/publicgoods-toolkit/community.md

 a "community" -- it has social relations, cultural norms, status differentiation, informal debt relations, and all the other aspects of human communities -- it is not a community that runs on altruism.
-Understanding how to work with and participate in an open source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations of the people who make up the project.
+Understanding how to work with and participate in an open-source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations of the people who make up the project.